KSchlagowski/BudgetApp/README.md

 My target is to expand it to REST API using ASP.NET Core.
 BudgetApp is constantly being developed.
 Branches are named after parts (weeks) of Kajetan Duszyński's ASP.NET course which I use to learn to make .NET / web apps' fuctionalities.

-Ideas how this program should work I have taken from Michał Szafrański's "Finansowy Ninja" - book on this subject.
+I got ideas on how this program should work from Michał Szafrański's "Finansowy Ninja" - book on this subject.

 So far I have learned by coding BudgetApp: